edupinheiro/dec4me/README.md

 # dec4me
-Binary to Decimal Converter using HTML, CSS and Javascript link of this project: [Dec4Me](https://codepen.io/EduardoQCastro/project/full/ZeRePJ)
+Binary to Decimal Converter using HTML, CSS and Javascript

+Link of this project: [Dec4Me](https://codepen.io/EduardoQCastro/project/full/ZeRePJ)

 Based on this idea: [Bin2Dec](https://github.com/florinpop17/app-ideas)